Washington DC Monuments at night

 Hopefully, this gives you some helpful tips for visiting the DC monuments at night!
 It is so fun to experience these great memorials in a different light. (no pun intended) The National Mall at night is incredible!

-Memorials and Monuments and the East Coast National Parks are a vital part of learning history.
+Memorials and Monuments and the East Coast National Parks and East Coast Historic Sites are a vital part of learning history.
 It helps us remember those that came before us and the lessons from the past.

 History is not always pretty but learning from these events will help us become better.
 Without them, we may forget the learning moments of American history.